fraga/CrewChiefV4/README.txt

-"clear alarm clock" / "clear alarms": clears all the alarms set "enable cut track warnings" / "play cut track warnings:warn about cuts" "no cut track warnings" / "no more cut warnings:no more cut track warnings"
+"clear alarm clock" / "clear alarms": clears all the alarms set "enable cut track warnings" / "play cut track warnings:warn about cuts" "no cut track warnings" / "no more cut warnings:no more cut track warnings" "watch [opponent driver last name]" (adds this driver to a list of drivers which the app will keep you informed about) "team mate [opponent driver last name]" (adds this driver to a list of drivers which the app will keep you informed about) "rival [opponent driver last name]" (adds this driver to a list of drivers which the app will keep you informed about) "cancel watched drivers" / "stop watching drivers" / "stop watching all" (clears all watched drivers)

 iRacing-specific pit commands: